tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ## <a id="section7">VII.
 Review Exercise
+1. Make a copy of your completed files from section V. above, and name the HTML file **canvas-sprites-2-HW.html**
 1. Modify `createCircleSprites()` so that it will take `num`, `radius` and `color` arguments, and utilize these when creating the circle sprites in the `for` loop.
 Make sure that all of these arguments have default values.
 Be sure to keep using the `rect` argument.
 1. Modify `createSquareSprites()` so that it will take `num`, `width`, `height` and `color` arguments, and utilize these when creating the square sprites in the `for` loop.
 Make sure that all of these arguments have default values.
 Be sure to keep using the `rect` argument.
 1. Modify `createImageSprites()` so that it will take `num`, `width`, `height` and `url` arguments, and utilize these when creating the square sprites in the `for` loop.
 Make sure that all of these arguments have default values.
 Be sure to keep using the `rect` argument.